 Tropical US and Latin America

 Yogis from around the world often flock to tropical locations in the Americas.
 Steamy jungles, unspoiled beaches and cloud-topped peaks provide a unique setting to combine outward exploration with yoga.
-Whether it's the turquoise tropical waters of the Yucatan Peninsula, embracing the laid-back island life of the Florida Keys, being surrounded by a cloud forest in Costa Rica or reveling in the power of towering volcanic mountains in the Hawaiian Islands, these locations offer the perfect setting to breathe deep, be inspired, relax and stretch the mind and body while being connecting in meaningful ways with the world around you.
+Whether it's the turquoise tropical waters and laid-back island life of the Florida Keys, being surrounded by a cloud forest in Costa Rica or reveling in the power of towering volcanic mountains in the Hawaiian Islands, these locations offer the perfect setting to breathe deep, be inspired, relax and stretch the mind and body while being connecting in meaningful ways with the world around you.